browndeer/lolcode-spec/v1.450/lolcode-spec.md

 can be nested and grouped indefinitely.

-Math operators require that the types on all arguments have the same type and that type must be numerical (NUMBR or NUMBAR).
-The expression yield the type of its arguments.
+Math operators require that the types on all arguments have the same type and that type must be numerical (NUMBR or NUMBAR or TROOF).
+The expression yield the type of its arguments (except in the case of TROOFs which yield NUMBRs).

 ### Logical Operators